0xPolygon/Polygon-Improvement-Proposals/PIPs/PIP-65.md

 ---

-_Disclaimer: This document outlines a proposed economic model to complement the Validator-Elected Block Producer (VEBloP) architecture.
-Specific parameters like the commission rate and implementation details of the distribution mechanism are subject to further analysis and refinement.
-It is important to note that this proposal specifically addresses the block production architecture and associated transaction fee distribution mechanism.
-The existing staking rewards earned by validators for their participation in proposing and signing checkpoints on Heimdall and L1 remain unaffected by these changes._

 ## Abstract

 This proposal defines an economic model designed to function alongside the Validator-Elected Block Producer (VEBloP) architecture proposed in PIP-64.
 Recognizing that VEBloP alters how transaction fees accrue, this PIP introduces a fee redistribution mechanism.
 The goal is to ensure continued economic viability for validators who perform crucial verification duties but no longer directly produce blocks, thereby maintaining the security and decentralization of the Polygon PoS network.
 The core proposal involves distributing network fees between the active block producer and the validator set.